 OBJECTIVE STRATEGIES MEASURES Goal 1: Safety.
-Support safe c ommunities.
+Support safe communities.
 Keep people safe and secure.
 Outcome: Metro's services and facilities are safe and secure.
 Promote safety and security in public transportation operations and facilities.
 Plan for and execute regional emergency-response and homeland security efforts.
-Preventable accidents Operator and passenger incidents and assaults Customer satisfaction regarding safety and security Effectiveness of emergency responses Goal 2: Human Potential.
-Proto access the public transportat ovide equitable opportunities for peop ion system. le from all areas of King County Provide public transportation products and services that add value throughout King County and that facilitate access to jobs, education and other destinations.
+Preventable accidents per million miles Operator and passenger incidents and assaults Customer satisfaction regarding safety and security Effectiveness of emergency responses Goal 2: Human Potential.
+Potential.
+For access the public transportation Provide equitable opportunities for partion system. eople from all areas of King County Provide public transportation products and services that add value throughout King County and that facilitate access to jobs, education and other destinations.
 Outcome: More people throughout King County have access to public transportation products and services.
 Design and offer a variety of public transportation products and services appropriate to different markets and mobility needs.
 Provide travel opportunities for historically disadvantaged populations, such as low-income people, students, youth, seniors, people of color, people with disabilities, and others with limited transportation options.
 Provide products and services that are designed to provide geographic value in all parts of King County.
 Seek to provide to the general public an extensive range of transportation alternatives to regular fixed route-transit, such as ridesharing and other alternative or "right-sized" services.
-Population with 1⁄4-mile walk access to a transit stop or 2-mile drive to a park-and-ride % low-income population within 1⁄4-mile walk access to transit % minority population within 1⁄4-mile walk access to transit Accessible bus stops Transit mode share by market Student and reduced-fare permits and usage Access applicants who undertake fixed-route travel training Access boardings Access registrants Requested Access trips compared to those provided Number of trips provided by the Jobs Access and Reverse Commute (JARC) and Community Access Transportation (CAT) programs Title VI compliance % population at 15 dwelling units of frequent service
+Population with 1⁄4-mile walk access to a transit stop or 2-mile drive to a parkand-ride, reported separately Number of jobs with 1⁄4-mile walk access to a transit stop or 2-mile drive to a park-and-ride, reported separately Number of students at universities and community colleges that are within a 1⁄4 mile walk of transit Percentage of households in low-income census tracts within a quarter-mile walk of a transit stop or a 2-mile drive to a park-and-ride, reported separately Percentage of households in minority census tracts within a quarter-mile walk of a transit stop or a 2-mile drive to a park-and-ride, reported separately Accessible bus stops Transit mode share by market Student and reduced-fare permits and usage Access applicants who undertake fixed-route travel training Access boardings/number of trips provided by the Community Access Transportation (CAT) program Access registrants Requested Access trips compared to those provided Vanpool boardings